 Florida doesn't provide strawberries year round like California does.
 It's too hot there.
 When they are available I find them to in general be better than California strawberries.
 Might help that I live closer to Florida so it's not a long distance away like California is.

 At this time you can often find strawberries going for as low as $1 for a 1 lb container.
 The later the Florida season lasts and the earlier the California season begins the better situation for consumers.

 There will also be period during the late spring and summer were prices will be good.
 They are a little bit harder to predict.
 That time of year it's all about where in California they are harvesting and how much is being produced.
 Deals can be found around holidays (Memorial Day, Fourth of July, Labor Day) to help entice customers into the stores.

 🚜 Your Local Season

 If we are talking most flavorful time of the year, then it's all about when are they are in season in your local area (that would be June here in Michigan).

-Strawberries are among the most grown fruit available at local farmer's markets.
+Strawberries are among the most grown fruit available at most local farmers markets across the United States.
 You have to go directly to the farmer to get them as few stores carrying them and when they do they are pricey.
 Did you have a favorite farmers market that you get them at (leave a comment below)

-To really save money on them you must pick them yourself.
-Most u-pick strawberry places here in Michigan charge close to $2 a pound to pick yourself.
+To really save money on them you must pick out what u-pick strawberries are available.
+Most places here in Michigan charge close to $2-$3 a pound to pick yourself.
 A quick Google search should help you locate the nearest u-pick strawberry patch in your area.
 Prices vary depending on where you live.
 Let me know if you need any help.

 |North Carolina||early May|